Welcome to the Close Guantánamo website.

 January 11, 2024 marked the shameful and unacceptable 22nd anniversary of the opening of the prison at Guantánamo Bay, and we were involved in a number of online events and vigils taking place across the U.S. and around the world.
 See here for the more than 120 photos were received of supporters with our poster marking 8,036 days of Guantánamo's existence on the anniversary, see here for photos from, and our co-founder Andy Worthington's report about the 20 vigils for the prison's closure that took place across the U.S. and around the world, and see here for the photos we received marking 8,100 days of Guantánamo's existence on March 15, 8,200 days on June 23 and 8,300 days on October 1.
 The next grim milestone is 8,400 days, on January 9, and we hope you'll join us by taking a photo and sending it to us.

-Throughout 2024 and into 2025, we will also continue to cover the stories of the 14 other men still held: three "forever prisoners," ten men charged in the military commissions, and the sole convicted prisoner still held at Guantánamo.
+As we move into 2025, we will also continue to cover the stories of the 12 other men still held: three "forever prisoners," eight men charged in the military commissions, and the sole convicted prisoner still held at Guantánamo, serving a life sentence in solitary confinement for 16 years.

-Of the ten men charged, two agreed to plea deals In January, which we covered in our article, "At Guantánamo, Accomplices in the 2002 Bali Bombings Reach A Plea Deal, May Be Released By 2029", and another, Abd al-Hadi al-Iraqi, who agreed to a plea deal in 2022, was sentenced in June, as discussed in our article, Slow Murder at Guantánamo as Profoundly Disabled Torture Victim Is Sentenced to Another Eight Years, receiving a 30-year sentence, capped at ten years, meaning that he will not be freed until 2032, even though he is Guantánamo's most profoundly disabled prisoner.
+Of the eight men charged, one, Abd al-Hadi al-Iraqi, who agreed to a plea deal in 2022, was sentenced in June, as discussed in our article, Slow Murder at Guantánamo as Profoundly Disabled Torture Victim Is Sentenced to Another Eight Years, receiving a 30-year sentence, capped at ten years, meaning that he will not be freed until 2032, even though he is Guantánamo's most profoundly disabled prisoner.

 On July 31 there was a brief flurry of hope, after the DoD announced that plea deals had been agreed with three of the men charged in connection with the 9/11 attacks, whose successful prosecution is unviable because of the torture to which they were subjected, but just 48 hours later the plea deals were revoked by defense secretary Lloyd Austin, as Andy discussed in our article, Lloyd Austin Cynically Revokes 9/11 Plea Deals, Which Correctly Concluded That the Use of Torture Is Incompatible With the Pursuit of Justice.
 In November, Austin was overruled by the trial judge, and it is to be hoped that, in its dying days, the Biden administration doesn't decide to appeal that ruling.